Software Development Team Structure

 This is why you need a skilled UI/UX designer on your software development team.

-There’s a misconception that software engineers can create an app’s design themselves.
-It’s true that engineers may use a ready-made template.
+There’s a misconception that software engineers can design an app.
+Engineers may indeed use a ready-made template.
 But in this case, your app will look exactly like thousands of other apps.
 Besides, your idea isn’t built for a specific template.
 Trying to make it fit into one may result in an app that looks cheap and unattractive.

 The primary task of developers is to code, not to create nice designs.
 UI/UX design requires creativity, an awareness of modern design trends, deep expertise in software design tools, and a ton of creativity.